 Build Environment

-About 686 wordsAbout 2 min
+About 778 wordsAbout 3 min

 Overview

-The build environment defines the runtime environment for pipeline jobs, containing all the necessary software and tools required for execution, such as specific versions of JDK, Node.js, Python, etc.
+The build environment defines the runtime environment for pipeline jobs, containing all the software and tools required for execution, such as specific versions of JDK, Node.js, Python, etc.

-Cloud Native Build utilizes Docker containers as the runtime for the build environment.
+Cloud Native Build uses Docker containers as the runtime for the build environment.
 Compared to traditional virtual machines, Docker containers offer significant advantages including faster startup times, lower resource overhead, and superior environment consistency, making them the industry standard for modern CI/CD.

-A basic understanding of Docker will help you better comprehend and utilize Cloud Native Build.
+Having a basic understanding of Docker will help you better comprehend and utilize Cloud Native Build.

 Configuration Methods